 - Your dog is running alongside your bike

 Be sure to introduce your dog to the basket or trailer using positive reinforcement.
 Make sure the first few rides are slow and gentle.
-High speed and a bumpy ride can really scare your dog.
 Also, make sure the basket or trailer is securely attached to your bike.